HsudongDai/VoiceConversion/README.md

+# G2GAN based on StarGAN-VC
+This repository is a model which conducts voice conversion by G2GAN.
+The model is based on previous StarGAN-VC job but adds an extra Generator with new loss function.
+The general structure and data preparation are inherited from previous repo.

 ## [StarGAN-VC](https://github.com/hujinsen/pytorch-StarGAN-VC)

 This is a pytorch implementation of the paper: [StarGAN-VC: Non-parallel many-to-many voice conversion with star generative adversarial networks](https://arxiv.org/abs/1806.02169).